Skip to main content

 • Access to a CDF project (organization, project name, and cluster).

 • App hosting capabilities assigned by your administrator in CDF groups.
-See Flows access control.
+See Assign capabilities.

 • Access to cogniteappsdata.com in your network allowlist.
 If your organization uses a firewall or proxy that restricts domains, ensure this domain is allowlisted.
 For other URLs CDF may require, see Allowlist URLs.

-Flows apps work well with any modern coding agent — Claude Code, GitHub Copilot, Google Antigravity, and others.
+Flows custom apps work well with any modern coding agent, including Claude Code, GitHub Copilot, and Google Antigravity.
 Skills ship with every generated app so agents stay aligned with Cognite best practices without extra configuration.

 Install Node.js